Case Study · Parleva

 "It helped me to have a voice."

-Every design decision from here is a path back to that moment.
+That is the moment this product was built for.
+Every decision from here is a path back to it.